 That, and it would offer a nice contrast with his clean-shaved temporary partner Hal "Green Lantern" Jordan.

 It's debatable whether he's a good character, an Anti-Hero, or just a Magnificent Bastard, but Willy Wonka sports a black goatee.
-At least in the original book he does: both films have him appear clean-shaven.
-Douglas Hodge went with a goatee and a thin, neatly-shaped mustache as Wonka in the 2013 stage adaptation, a combination that suggests this particular Wonka is, indeed, antiheroic.
-His successor in the role, Alex Jennings, returned to the clean-shaven approach (though when he first publicly performed as the character at the 2014 Olivier Awards, he did have the goatee/mustache combo).
+At least in the original book he does: both films and virtually all of the parodies have him appear clean-shaven.
+Douglas Hodge went with a (makeup-assisted) chin tuft and thin, neatly-shaped mustache as Wonka in the 2013 stage adaptation, a combination that suggests this particular Wonka is, indeed, antiheroic.
+His successor in the role, Alex Jennings, returned to the clean-shaven approach (though when he first publicly performed as the character at the 2014 Olivier Awards, he did have the hair, and understudies follow Hodge's example).

 Ironically, the very goatee styled as "Very Evil" in the picture above sat one the only non-evil character in his entire universe: Mirror Spock, who was at worst an anti-hero and more likely a hero with a bad start, and either way a Nice Job Breaking It, Hero.